Yellowstone National Park is in the northwest region of the United States.

 Choose your park portal by reading Which Entrance to Yellowstone National Park Should I Take?

 Yellowstone has eight developed visitor areas with visitor centers, lodging, and museums.
 These include: Mammoth Hot Springs, Tower-Roosevelt, Canyon Village, Fishing Bridge, West Thumb, Grant Village, Old Faithful, and Madison.
 Undeveloped, wild areas include Lamar and Hayden valleys.
 Both are wildlife-watching havens.

 Other national parks are within a day or two drive from Yellowstone.
-May people do road-trip vacations that include multiple park.
+Many people do road-trip vacations that include multiple parks.
 The most popular are Yellowstone plus Grand Teton National Park (Yellowstone's neighbor to the south), Yellowstone plus Glacier National Park (a day's drive to the north), and Yellowstone plus Badlands National Park, Mount Rushmore, and Devils Tower National Monument (one-to-two day's drive to the east).